Elisp: Symbol

 All lisp's variable names and function names are symbols.

-(set (quote x) 3) ;; sets value 3 to symbol x ;; the x is a symbol, held from evaluation by quote function ;; because variable assignment is used often, a shorter syntax is introduced, the setq, which auto quote the first argument (setq x 3) ;; setq, set, quote, themselves are symbols
+(set (quote x) 3) ;; sets value 3 to symbol x ;; the x is a symbol, held from evaluation by the quote function ;; because variable assignment is used often, a shorter syntax is introduced, the setq, which auto quote the first argument (setq x 3) ;; setq, set, quote, themselves are symbols

 Usefulness of Symbols in Lisp

-One major way lisp differs from most programing languages (such as Python JavaScript Golang Java ) is that the language is said to be symbolic.
+One major way lisp differs from most programing languages (such as Python, JavaScript, Golang ) is that the language is said to be symbolic.
 Meaning, the identifiers (function names, variable names) , are “symbols”.
-This means, variable or function name isn't just values, can be just the symbol itself.
+This means, variable or function name isn't just values, can be just a inert sequence of characters.

 (setq x 4) ;; create a new symbol, whose name is old name with its value appended, set the value to plus 1 of original (set (intern (concat (symbol-name (quote x)) (number-to-string (symbol-value (quote x))))) (1+ (symbol-value (quote x)))) (symbol-value (quote x4)) ;; 5